-Dogs and cats with gastrointestinal symptoms and testing positive for Giardia cysts or coproantigens need to be treated.
+Dogs and cats with gastrointestinal disorders that test positive for Giardia (cysts or coproantigen) should be treated.
 Animals with persistent diarrhoea with no other aetiology identified should be re-tested.
-It is not generally advisable to treat clinically inconspicuous Giardia positive animals for the reasons mentioned above.
-In such cases a risk assessment is needed before reaching a decision on treatment.
-In high risk environments like kennels, catteries or with breeders, particularly with a high incidence of diarrhoea in puppies, or where there are small children or immunocompromised humans, treatment is advised.
+It is not generally advisable to treat clinically inconspicuous Giardia positive animals.
+In such cases, a risk assessment is needed before reaching a treatment decision.
+In high-risk environments like kennels, catteries or breeding establishments, particularly with a high incidence of diarrhoea in puppies, or where there are small children or immunocompromised humans and/or when potentially zoonotic genotypes are detected, treatment is advised.
 Strict hygiene measures are needed - see prevention.